wmhilton-stoplight/platform-docs/docs/1.-quickstarts/share-documentation-quickstart.md

 Under the visibility section, set the project visibility as `Internal` or `Private`.
 Next, give guests or partners access to the project documentation by adding them in `Members with Direct Access` section.

-If the project is set to `Internal`, everybody in your workspace and users are given direct access would be able to view the documentation.
+If the project is set to `Internal`, everybody in your workspace and users who have direct access would be able to view the documentation.

 If it's `Private`, only users with direct access would be able to view the documentation.

 ## Create a Landing Page